WebAssembly/spec/spectec/test-prose/TEST.md

   - reftype is valid.

 Valtype_ok/bot
-- the value type BOT is valid.
+- the value type BOT is always valid.

 Resulttype_ok
 - the result type t* is valid if: